nguyendazero/Mock_Data_NayzakShop/README.md

 ## How to use

-Take your eye into `./api-mock/api-mock-setting.csv` and `./api-mock/its-rct`, and ignore others for now.
+Take your eye into `./haibazo-bff-mock-static/bff-mock-setting.csv` file and `./haibazo-bff-mock-static/its-rct` folder, and ignore others for now.

-### api-mock-setting.csv
+### bff-mock-setting.csv

 A `csv` file contains settings to route all endpoints to the corresponding `.json` files, with: